 Topics: Indigenous & Minority Cultures.

-Aroview: As sensational as it is important, this managed to transform a relentlessly down-beat novel into a slick, highly digestible commodity without compromising its integrity, then went on to become a box-office champ.
+Aroview: As sensational as it is important, Lee Tamahori's adaptation managed to transform Alan Duff's relentlessly down-beat novel about domestic violence into a slick, highly digestible drama without compromising its integrity, then went on to become a local box-office record-breaker.
 Exceptional performances, direction and script combine to deliver a film of enormous potency.

 Average rating (Very Good).
 Showing 1-3 of 4 member reviews.

 4 stars (Very Good) Brutal but well constructed.
 Understandable as to it being the breakthrough for the Director and the two male leads.
 In saying this Rena Owen is equally as good.
 MUST SEE ~Baby